Chilly weather calls for a cozy day or evening of staying in and savoring a satisfying classic like this 4-ingredient potato soup.

 - 2 cups unflavored plant-based milk such as oat, pea, or soy milk

-- 6 tbsp plant-based (vegan) butter (divided into 1 tbsp and 5 tbsp)
+- 6 tablespoons plant-based (vegan) butter (divided into 1 tablespoon and 5 tablespoon)

 - 1 white or yellow onion, chopped (look out for pre-cut onions if you want to avoid chopping)